-You will then stop at what is now referred to as ‘the crown jewel of Iceland’, Jokulsarlon glacier lagoon.
-As Iceland’s deepest lagoon and its size getting bigger, it boasts a huge number of drifting gargantuan icebergs which break off from the outlet glacier of Breidamerkurjokull.
+You will then stop at what is referred to as 'the crown jewel of Iceland', Jokulsarlon glacier lagoon.
+It is Iceland's deepest lagoon, and its size is getting bigger.
+Hokulsarlon boasts a huge number of drifting gargantuan icebergs which break off from the outlet glacier of Breidamerkurjokull.

-You’ll also visit the Diamond Beach on the southern shore.
-It’s here where many of the icebergs are washed up on the beach from the same currents that pulled the icebergs out to sea.
+You'll also visit the Diamond Beach on the southern shore.
+Here, many icebergs wash up on the beach from the same currents that pulled the icebergs out to sea.
 This bizarrely beautiful environment allows you to walk among these stunning ice formations as they slowly glitter and melt in the sunlight.

-As you’re travelling during the summer months, you have the option to take a boat tour in the lagoon.
+As you're traveling during the summer months, you have the option to take a boat tour in the lagoon.
 The amphibian boat will slowly take you through the calm waters and close to the moving icebergs.
-If you’re lucky you may even get the chance to spot some of the area's indigenous seals who like to sun themselves on top of the icebergs.
+If you're lucky, you may even get the chance to spot some of the area's indigenous seals who like to sun themselves on top of the icebergs.

 You will then rest up for the night at your accommodation in the Jokulsarlon area.